drake-1024/machinelearning_R/01 Basics/02 Confusion Matrix/Notes.md

 # Basics of Performance Evaluation and Model Metrics
-_Note: The R codes in this section requires the codes from the previous sections to be executed first in order to run correctly._
+_Note: The R codes in this section requires the code from the previous section to be executed first in order to run correctly._

 ## Motivation